 Chaplin started shooting for the film in September 1939, just days after Germany invaded Poland.
 But he had been planning a movie on Hitler for years before that, and worked on his script through 1938-39.
 From Nazi newsreels, he had carefully studied Hitler’s mannerisms and the way he harangued large crowds.
 Chaplin also watched Leni Riefenstahl’s propaganda documentary Triumph of the Will (1935) several times over to make sure that he knew Nazi rituals well enough; his incredible talent for mimicry did the rest.

 The film shoot took a little over six months.
 By the time Chaplin sat down to edit and add the music tracks, Hitler was overrunning Belgium and Holland while France was gently nudging itself into surrender.
-When The Great Dictator released in the US in October 1940, London was being carpet-bombed by the Luftwaffe, Neville Chamberlain had already made way for Churchill as the British prime minister and Warsaw’s Jews were being herded into the first Polish ghettos.
+When The Great Dictator released in the US in October 1940, London was being carpet-bombed by the Luftwaffe, Neville Chamberlain had already made way for Churchill as the British prime minister and Warsaw’s Jews were being herded into the first ghettos run by the Nazis.
 However, the tone of the film had already been set before the active hostilities began.
 A tragedy loomed clearly enough then, but few thought yet that it was the Armageddon.

 This perspective is important for understanding the satirical and political scope of Chaplin’s film.
 The ‘final solution of the Jewish problem’ was not only in the future, it had perhaps not begun to take shape as yet in even the most malevolent Nazi sensibility.
 Chaplin had set out to spoof the pompous bully who was absurd and arrogant, but not yet quite the hideous hangman history was to know him as.
 Hitler still regarded Mussolini with something of the awe that the disciple reserves for his mentor – this gave Chaplin the opportunity to flesh out a memorable love-hate-love relationship – and Mussolini’s precipitous invasion of Greece, which annoyed Hitler no end, was not to happen before end-October 1940.